-- Implement and maintain strong compliance processes. - Analyse and disseminate business impact from change in tax legislation. - Provide clear, timely, and relevant business focused advice across all aspects of tax. - Ensure availability of strong and well documented technical support for all tax positions. - Obtain independent/external opinions where the law is unclear or subject to interpretation. - Foster healthy professional relationships with all regulatory authorities
+- Implement and maintain strong compliance processes. - Analyse and disseminate business impact from change in tax legislation. - Provide clear, timely, and relevant business focused advice across all aspects of tax. - Ensure availability of strong and well documented technical support for all tax positions. - Obtain independent/external opinions where the law is unclear or subject to interpretation.

-Review and Monitoring
+Review and

-- Leverage on digital platforms to support, record and report on tax compliance status across the Group. - Periodic updates to the Board of Directors on various tax matters (quarterly at minimum).
+- Leverage on digital platforms to support, record and report on tax compliance status across the Group. - Periodic updates to the Board of Directors on the Group Tax positions (quarterly at minimum).